nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-create-and-reuse-custom-element.md

 toc: true
 details:
     howto:
-        excerpt: Learn how to create and reuse a custom element in View Designer.
+        excerpt: Learn how to create and reuse a custom element in Studio Designer.
         level: Advanced
         tool: code
         topics: Web UI